pkulchenko/ZeroBraneStudio/doc-general-preferences.md

 `'r'` for 'redirecting' (only appears in the Output panel), or `'d'` for 'default' (only appears in the application output).
 This is mostly useful for remote debugging to specify how the output should be redirected.
+- `debugger.requestattention = true`: request attention (in OS-dependent way) when debugging is started and the focus is on another application (1.0+).
 - `debugger.runonstart = false`: execute script immediately after starting debugging.
 - `debugger.verbose = false`: enable verbose output.